bokulich-lab/moshpit-docs/docs/chapters/01_tutorials/cocoa/02_mag_reconstruction/reconstruction.md

     --o-visualization results/contigs.qzv \
     --verbose
 ```
-Your visualization should look similar to [this one](https://view.qiime2.org/visualization/?src=https://raw.githubusercontent.com/bokulich-lab/moshpit-docs/main/docs/data/contigs.qzv).
+Your visualization should look similar to [this one](https://polybox.ethz.ch/index.php/s/dqx5i4prCZNYYEE/download).
+Due to its size you will need to download it and open using [QIIME 2 View](https://view.qiime2.org).

 ### QC using QUAST
-More a more comprehensive assesment you can use QUAST through the `evaluate-quast` action from q2-assembly.
+More a more comprehensive assessment you can use QUAST through the `evaluate-quast` action from q2-assembly.
 In addition to calculating generic statistics like N50 and L50, QUAST will try to identify potential genomes from which
 the analyzed contigs originated.
 Alternatively, we can provide it with a set of reference genomes we would like it to
 run the analysis against using `--i-references`.